Syncopated Systems

 Once developed, patterns may be reproduced through printing, pressing, and other manufacturing processes.

-Types of Engineers
+Types of Developers

 Among developers, there are usually several degrees of technical knowledge and ability.

-Many people who work with computers, for example, may be classified by job titles listed below.
+Many people who work with computers, for example, may be classified by job titles listed below:

 • Computer scientists develop and share knowledge of hardware and software development.